wikiti/BasicRayTracing/README.md

 # Basic Ray Tracing (BRT)

-My own version of the CPU Ray Tracing engine, created by following the _"Ray Tracing in One Weekend"_ tutorial (actually, it took me nearly one week for the first part, but close enough!).
+An implementation of a CPU Ray Tracing engine, created by following the "Ray Tracing in One Weekend" tutorial (actually, it took me nearly one week for the first part).

 ![Sample render](images/lots-of-spheres.png)